-The Texas A&M Veterinary Medical Diagnostic Laboratory (TVMDL) is a member of The Texas A&M University System and is composed of two full-service laboratories, located in College Station and Amarillo, and two poultry laboratories, located in Center and Gonzales.
+The Texas A&M Veterinary Medical Diagnostic Laboratory (TVMDL) is a member of The Texas A&M University System and is composed of two full-service laboratories, located in College Station and Canyon, and two poultry laboratories, located in Center and Gonzales.
 With its strategic locations, TVMDL is uniquely positioned to serve the animal industries of Texas.
 TVMDL receives approximately 200,000 accessions and runs an average of 925,000 tests per year.
 Submissions received in the laboratory originate from Texas, neighboring states, and around the world.

-TVMDL employs approximately 100 staff at its College Station location and approximately 30 staff in Amarillo.
-Both the Amarillo and College Station locations house BSL-2 and BSL-3 laboratory space.
+TVMDL employs approximately 100 staff at its College Station location and approximately 30 staff in Canyon.
+Both the Canyon and College Station locations house BSL-2 and BSL-3 laboratory space.
 The Center facility has a staff of eight while the Gonzales laboratory employs five; both are comprised of BSL-2 laboratory space.
 In its entirety, TVMDL employs over 30 professionals who hold a DVM and/or PhD.
 Over a dozen hold board certifications in their specialty.

 Laboratory tests are performed on many different types of specimens sent or brought to the laboratory.
 The efforts of TVMDL staff are directed to diagnosis only; treatment of sick animals or surgery is not performed.
 Specimens received may be deceased animals brought to the laboratory for examination or tissue specimens collected from animals in the field or in a veterinary clinic.
 Laboratory income is derived from state appropriations and fees charged for services rendered.